ihodes/reticulum.js/README.markdown

 # Reticulum

+The networked state machine is a way to tie arbitrary events to contextual state and side-effects.

-Reticulum is an implementation of extended finite state machines (FSMs) defined and stored with JSON, as well as a set of procedures which the machines can execute.
+Reticulum is an implementation of networked extended finite state machines (neFSMs) defined and stored with JSON, as well as a set of procedures which the machines can execute.
 Additionally, it provides an secure HTTP API on top of these machines, as well as a granular authentication system for operating individual instances of a FSM.
 It also provided a simple HTML/JavaScript interface for navigating, operating, and visualizing these FSMs.

 ## Docs